mondele/btt-writer-docs/docs/dImport.rst

 Import Source Text
 --------------------

 If you have a file containing source text that you want to use for a project, you can select this option to do so.
-Refer to the information on `<http://resource-container.readthedocs.io/en/latest/index.html>`_ to create your own source text file that can be imported into the translationStudio program.
+Refer to the information on `<http://resource-container.readthedocs.io/en/latest/index.html>`_ to create your own source text file that can be imported into the BTT Writer program.

 Making the choice to import source text opens the File Manager.
 Navigate to the desired source text file, click the file name, and click **Open** to import it.